11 min read

 Electricity-powered transportation is not a new concept.
 Electric trolleys were first built in 1835, followed by electric carriages a short time later.
 This technology is well known and constantly improving.
 To demonstrate the feasibility of electric cars, large car companies, including GM, Honda, and Toyota, have created several concepts and production cars in the past two decades.
 GMC and Chevrolet will offer over 25 different vehicles with electric propulsions or alternative fuels.
 As an alternative fuel in the future, electric power may be one of the most sustainable options.

-There are no emissions from electric vehicles.
+Environmental Impact: There are no emissions from electric vehicles.
 However, there are emissions from the production of electricity.
-Coal-fired power plants emit toxic carbon dioxide and sulphur dioxide into the atmosphere.
+Coal-fired power plants emit toxic carbon dioxide and sulfur dioxide into the atmosphere.
 When electricity is generated from renewable sources, however, no emissions are produced during production or during the use of electric vehicles.

 The Flex Fuel Vehicle (FFV) uses an internal combustion engine and can run on gasoline or blend gas and ethanol up to 83 percent.
 According to geography and season, this gasoline-ethanol blend contains 51%-83% ethanol.
 Approximately 21 million FFVs were in use in the United States in 2017, according to IHS Markit.
 The vast majority of car owners are unaware that their vehicles are factory-built and that they can run on gasoline or gasoline-ethanol blends.
 As far as fuel system and powertrain calibration go, FFVs are similar to conventional gasoline-only cars.
 While the fuel economy is lower with increased levels of ethanol, FFVs with higher ethanol blends have better acceleration performance.